OT-Net: A Reusable Neural Optimal Transport Solver: Conclusion

 \section{Conclusion}

-In this paper, a neural network-based new algorithm is presented to solve the OT map, which is a reusable neural optimal transport solver.
-To be specific, when new samples are joined, we can directly utilize the learned Bernier's height representation to calculate the height vector of out-of-sample, which can avoid recalculating or retraining the whole OT map.
-This can greatly improve the computational effectiveness and reusability of the OT map of our algorithm.
-Moreover, we analyze the convergence of the algorithm and its theoretical error bounds, and experiments demonstrate that our algorithm achieves comparable performance on generative models, color transfer, and domain adaptation.
+In this paper, a new neural network-based algorithm was presented to solve the OT map, which is a reusable optimal transport solver based on convex geometry.
+To be specific, when new samples are joined, it can directly utilize the learned Brenier's height representation to calculate the height vector of out-of-sample, which can avoid recalculating or retraining the whole OT map.
+This greatly improves the computational effectiveness and reusability of the OT map.
+Moreover, we analyzed the error bound of the algorithm.
+Extensive experiments on both synthetic and real data demonstrate that our algorithm achieved comparable performance on generative models, color transfer, and domain adaptation.

 \begin{appendices}